SankarSrinivasan1/SriBatch.js/README.md

 # SriBatch.js

-Sure!
-Here's an example of a README file for the `SriBatch.js` library:

-# SriBatch.js

-SriBatch.js is a JavaScript library that provides the ability to perform batch operations where clients can bundle multiple requests into a single call.
-This reduces the number of API calls required, optimizing network usage, and improving overall performance.
+### SriBatch.js is a JavaScript library that provides the ability to perform batch operations where clients can bundle multiple requests into a single call.
+### This reduces the number of API calls required, optimizing network usage, and improving overall performance.

 ## Features